 Anyway, there are various ways to create a database project for a Microsoft Fabric Data Warehouse including:

 When you create a database project with ways 1-4 mentioned above you typically get the following folder structure.
-Which aligns with the more traditional database project format.
+It can vary slightly depending on the application and options.
+However, the structure tends to align with the more traditional database project format.

 However, most current versions of applications work with SDK-style projects.
 Which means that even though it looks like a traditional project it is more efficient under the hood.